laravel-doctrine/orm/docs/metadata.rst

 Metadata
 ========

-Because Doctrine entities dont extend any smart base class, we have to tell Doctrine how to map the data from the database into the entity.
+Because Doctrine entities do not extend any smart ancestor class, we have to tell Doctrine how to map the data from the database into the entity.
 There are multiple ways of doing this.